 Chefs, on the other hand, excel at this kind of complicated multitasking.
 Yet running a successful restaurant comes with many other, more mundane tasks that call for complex workflows beyond the stove.
 Vendors need to be selected, orders placed, inventory tracked and replenished to accommodate changes, invoices processed and paid, and finally the books have to be reconciled on short cycles to get an accurate view of the health of the business.
 It’s an area where robots can actually help.

-Software for automated invoice processing lets a restaurant streamline its back-office operations management.
+Software for automated invoice processing lets a restaurant streamline its back-office operations management, significantly improving the restaurant invoice management process.
 A platform will do away with repetitive manual tasks, reduce or eliminate paper, and move the whole payable process into the cloud.
 Automation cuts down on errors, mistakes, and delays.
 As a result, chefs can focus more on the creative side and on growing their business, keeping both their suppliers and their guests happy.

 The hospitality business differs from other industries as it’s defined by high velocity turnover, short payment cycles, and seasonal fluctuations that determine what goes into the pan and onto the menu.
 Chefs need to manage dozens of vendors who have to reliably restock inventory, often on a daily basis in multiple locations.
 Just one missing product can cause an entire shift in the menu.
 What’s more, their staff expect to be paid in short intervals, including proper accounting of tips.
 Hiccups like a misplaced invoice, late payments, or delivery gaps can wreak havoc with a business plagued by thin margins and fickle tastes.